ZIB-IOL/Boscia.jl/docs/src/basics.md

 # Branch and Bound Techniques

-In this section, we present the techniques derived from branch-and-bound techniques that can be used in our framework .
+In this section, we present the techniques derived from Frank Wolfe that can be used in our framework .

 ## FW gap based termination